armenstepanyan/js-tips/angular/providers.md

+When a component declares a dependency, Angular tries to satisfy that dependency with its own `ElementInjector`.
+If the component's injector lacks the provider, it passes the request up to its parent component's `ElementInjector`.

+The requests keep **forwarding up** until Angular finds an injector that can handle the request or runs out of ancestor `ElementInjector` hierarchies.

+If Angular doesn't find the provider in any ElementInjector hierarchies, it goes back to the element where the request originated and looks in the **ModuleInjector** hierarchy.
+If Angular still doesn't find the provider, it throws an error.

 1. If we add service to `providers` array for each componet/directive, service instance should be created for each component

 user.component